Muphs/NULL/README.md

 ## Usage

-Add NULL.™ to your server by clicking [this](https://bit.ly/null-bot-add) link
+Add NULL.
+To your server by clicking [this](https://bit.ly/null-bot-add) link

 Once you added it run the "%help" command to list the available bot commands